digitalkaoz/GithubContributionsBundle/README.md

 the calculation of your contributions may take a while, so i build some commands to generate the caches eagerly from your console/cronjobs.

-* run `app/console github:update-contributions` to update your contributions cache
+* run `app/console github:contribution-update contribution digitalkaoz` to update the contributions cache for `digitalkaoz`
-* run `app/console github:update-repos` to update your repos cache
+* run `app/console github:contribution-update repos digitalkaoz` to update the repos cache for `digitalkaoz`
-* run `app/console github:update-activity` to update your activity cache
+* run `app/console github:contribution-update activity digitalkaoz` to update the activity cache for `digitalkaoz`

 Tests
 =====